 - They make sure you get the care you need to stay healthy.
-They also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must use your primary care provider before you use any other health care provider. - Refer to Chapter 3, Section D, page 28 for information about getting care from primary care providers.
+They also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must use your primary care provider before you use any other health care provider. - Refer to Chapter 3, Section D, page 27 for information about getting care from primary care providers.

-Prior authorization: Approval needed before you can get certain services or drugs.
-Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+Prior authorization (PA): An approval from Humana Gold Plus Integrated you must get before you can get a specific service or drug or use an out-of-network provider.
 Humana Gold Plus Integrated may not cover the service or drug if you don't get approval.

+Some network medical services are covered only if your doctor or other network provider gets PA from our plan.

-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4, Section C, 45.
+• Covered services that need PA are marked in the Benefits Chart in Chapter 4.